Skip to Main Content

 Belgium's Bib Gourmand Tier and What It Actually Means

 To understand where L'Embellie sits in Belgium's dining hierarchy, it helps to look at the full range of what Michelin tracks here.
-At the leading of the Belgian kitchen conversation you find addresses like Hof van Cleve in Kruishoutem, Boury in Roeselare, and Zilte in Antwerp, all operating at €€€€ with starred recognition and the booking pressure that comes with it.
+At the top of the Belgian kitchen conversation you find addresses like Hof van Cleve in Kruishoutem, Boury in Roeselare, and Zilte in Antwerp, all operating at €€€€ with starred recognition and the booking pressure that comes with it.
 Further down the price scale but still within Michelin's orbit, the Bib Gourmand tier is where the volume of serious everyday cooking lives.

-The Bib designation requires that a meal for two including wine or a first course, main, and dessert falls within a defined price ceiling (currently set at €37 per person in most European markets).
+The Bib designation requires that a meal for two including wine or a first course, main, and dessert falls within a defined price ceiling.
 This is not a consolation prize for kitchens that couldn't reach starred level.
 It is Michelin's explicit acknowledgement that cooking well within a price constraint is a distinct skill, and in Belgium's competitive mid-market, it functions as a meaningful differentiator.
-Other Belgian addresses operating at higher price points but without comparable recognition include the €€€€ tier across places like Castor in Beveren, Cuchara in Lommel, and De Jonkman in Sint-Kruis — all operating at two Michelin stars and price points several brackets above L'Embellie.
+Other Belgian addresses operating at higher price points but without comparable recognition include the €€€€ tier across places like Castor in Beveren, Cuchara in Lommel, and De Jonkman in Sint-Kruis, all operating at two Michelin stars and price points several brackets above L'Embellie.

 For the reader who wants serious Belgian cooking without the multi-hundred-euro commitment, the Bib tier is often where the most useful addresses are found.
-Brussels offers its own examples — Bozar Restaurant among them , but Wallonia's entries in this category tend to draw a more local crowd and carry less tourist infrastructure around them.
+Brussels offers its own examples, Bozar Restaurant among them, but Wallonia's entries in this category tend to draw a more local crowd and carry less tourist infrastructure around them.

 What to Expect on Arrival and at the Table